Moscow Design Museum

 Moscow Design Museum is a private cultural organization founded in May, 2012.
 It was created by a team of art historians, designers, journalists, curators and architects.
 The main objectives of the project are to promote Russian design, educate the public about visual culture and further international cooperation.

-The museum was originally planned to be housed in a refurbished bus, but in July, 2012 the Moscow Department of Culture gave the museum an exhibition space in CEH “Moscow Manege”, in the center of Moscow, across from the Kremlin.

-The bus will be used as a mobile exhibition hall for travelling multimedia projects.

 Museum Opening

 Moscow Design Museum opened in the end of November, 2012 in CEH “Manege”.